Managing MongoDB with Runbook Automation

 commands:

-# Step 1: Create and populate products collection
+# Step 1: Create Database

 - configuration: